 Typical Basement Sewer Cleanout

 That cleanout in your basement is a handy tool!
-BUT, when the drains inside the house are backed up, that pipe is FULL (Surcharged) of all the water and debris that has been drained through the fixtures in your home.
-YES that includes the toilets!
-Removing that plug in your basement when the sewer is blocked outside of your home will result in all of the water that is being held in the system in your home, AS WELL AS OUTSIDE, to come forcefully flowing back into your home!
+However, when the drains inside the house are backed up, that pipe is full (surcharged) and of all the water and debris that has been drained through the fixtures in your home.
+Yes, that includes the toilets!
+Removing that plug in your basement when the sewer is blocked outside of your home will result in all of the water that is being held in the system in your home, as well as outside, to come forcefully flowing back into your home!

 Sewer Line Cleanout Excavation